veronikakontos/veronikakontos/README.md

 - I love traveling, visiting countries, exploring cities, and learning about their cultures.
 - I am an animal lover!
 My favorite animal is a cat. ( I own two  beautiful Maine-Coons ♡)
 - I like flowers, it makes me happy to take care of my garden.
-- Make me happy to learn new stuff either is it a new language, a new cooking dish, or handy stuff around the house

 <!--
 **veronikakontos/veronikakontos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.